-Original Sin 2 has been in this list since its release, and it moved up to claim the top spot last year.
+Original Sin 2 has been in this list since its release.
 There has been a Definitive Edition released to smooth out some wrinkles, but the real reason for its growth in stature is that we've continued to play it these past few years.
 Each re-visit, each new player it grips in its clutches, makes it more obvious just how deep, varied and consistently high quality it is.

 1. Elden Ring

 New in and straight to the top spot, it's 2022's Elden Ring.
 FromSoftware took aim at the open world RPG and put everyone else to shame with their first shot.
 Your ruined world this time is called the Lands Between, and you're a tarnished - a once-exiled citizen of the Lands Between, called back to restore order to the place by united fragments of the titular ring.
 True to form, each of these is being looked after by a big weird monster, with many other weirdo monsters to fight, scattered all over the incredibly big map.
 It's a bit daunting, even, the first time you fire the game up.
 There are no quest markers, merely a suggestion of which direction to explore.
 But as you adapt to this slight unexpected or disconcerting way of doing things, you see the advantages.